ThijnK/maze/README.md

 - Static fields and static initializers.
 - Enums (which are basically static fields).

-If running Maze on a class takes too long due, consider reducing the maximum depth of the search with the `--maxDepth` option.
+If running Maze on a class takes too long, consider reducing the maximum depth of the search with the `--max-depth` option or setting a time budget with the `--time-budget` option.

 ## Dependencies